thewordgame/pigs-and-bulls/groupAgreement.md

 ### How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

+- Agree in the meetings, reassign at meetings

 ### What project management tool will be used?

+- git hub projects

 ## Git Process

 ### What components of your project will live on GitHub?

+- the repository

 ### How will you share the repository with your teammates?

+- make everyone admins and collaborators

 ### What is your Git flow?

+- new branch for each task, push to dev branch

 ### Will you be using a PR review workflow?
 If so, consider:

 - How many people must review a PR?
+2 people

 - Who merges PRs?
+Who ever wrote it

 - How often will you merge?
+after each completed task || each meeting

 - How will you communicate that it’s time to merge?
+Message the slack GC and say you completed task.